Getting the best laptop for illustrators is going to be extremely useful if you're involved in design work in any way, shape or form.

 Including a powerful Intel processor also means you'll be able to take advantage of Intel Iris Xe integrated graphics that should offer you some good performance for both day-to-day working and more intensive tasks.

-If having a 2-in-1 laptop is of paramount importance, then the HP Envy x360 should be a marvellous option.
+If having a 2-in-1 laptop is of paramount importance, then the HP Envy x360 should be an excellent option to consider.

 A 2-in-1 laptop allows you to flip the screen over and use it as a tablet, which is particularly handy if you're using a stylus for maximum accuracy.
 The display on offer here is a 15.6-inch FHD IPS panel with edge-to-edge glass, giving you plenty of screen real estate to work with, as well as some rather good viewing angles, which is handy.